ClearView Logo

 Glaucoma: Causes, Symptoms, Early Signs & Treatment Options

 Glaucoma is a complex group of eye disorders that can lead to irreversible vision loss and blindness if not detected and treated early.
 It is often called the "silent thief of sight" because it typically presents no symptoms in its early stages.
-This blog will explore what glaucoma is, its causes, symptoms, early signs, and various treatment options available.
+This blog will explore glaucoma symptoms, its causes, types of glaucoma, early signs, and various treatment of glaucoma options available.

 What is Glaucoma?